hwayne/learntla-v2/docs/beginner/operators.rst

 #.
 Floor divide again the remainder by 60 to get the total minutes.
 #.
 Take the remainder of the second division as seconds.

-.. todo:: Talk about how this can give you ``<<25, 0, 0>>`` as a value

 This *constructs* a clock value from the total seconds.
 This is how we'd do it in a programming language, where we are implementing algorithms to do things.
 But it's also error-prone.
 What happens if I pass in 90,000?
-Then this would give me ``<<25, 0, 0>>``— a value outside of our ``ClockType``.
+Then this would give me ``<<25, 0, 0>>`` — a value outside of our ``ClockType``.

 Here's another thing we could do: